 Passengers caught in a series of gastro outbreaks onboard Sun Princess are preparing to take legal action against the ship for “disappointment” and personal injury.

-Since the middle of December the 21-year-old cruise ship has been at the centre of 3 mass norovirus infections involving hundreds of passengers.
+Since the middle of December the 21-year-old cruise ship has been at the centre of 3 large-scale norovirus infections involving hundreds of passengers.

 The ship had just completed a 12-day voyage from Papua New Guinea, during which about 100 passengers fell ill.